OI-wiki/i18n/docs/string/minimal-string.md

 ### The principle of the algorithm

-For a pair of strings $A,B , their starting positions in the original string $S$ are respectively $i,j$ , and their first $k$ characters are the same, that is
+For a pair of strings $A,B$ , their starting positions in the original string $S$ are respectively $i,j$ , and their first $k$ characters are the same, that is

 $$
 A[i \cdots i+k-1]=B[j \cdots j+k-1]